114th Pennsylvania Infantry Regiment: Legacy

-Ultimately, the 114th Pennsylvania Infantry would leave their mark on the landscape of America itself, its veterans erecting three monuments in memory of comrades lost in battle.
-A regimental monument was erected in 1886 under the auspices of the Commonwealth of Pennsylvania at Gettysburg and is located at 39°48.209′N 77°14.926′W.
+Ultimately, the 114th Pennsylvania Infantry would leave its mark on the American landscape, with its veterans erecting three monuments in memory of comrades lost in battle.
+The regimental monument by sculptor Edward A. Kretschman (1849-1923) was erected in 1886 under the auspices of the Commonwealth of Pennsylvania at Gettysburg and is located at 39°48.209′N 77°14.926′W.

-In early 2006, the bronze statue of the Zouave on top of the granite pedestal was toppled to the ground by vandals in an unprecedented attack that also heavily damaged two other monuments on the field.
+In early 2006, Kretschman's bronze statue of the Zouave, atop a granite pedestal, was toppled to the ground by vandals in an unprecedented attack that also heavily damaged two other monuments on the field.
 Due in part to donations from private citizens, the damage was quickly repaired and the statue returned to its place.

-Another smaller marker was placed by the veterans at Gettysburg in 1886 to mark the place on Cemetery Ridge that the regiment occupied on the final day of the battle.
+The veterans placed another smaller marker at Gettysburg in 1886 to mark the place on Cemetery Ridge that the regiment occupied on the final day of the battle.

 A final monument was placed on the Chancellorsville battlefield by the 114th veterans in 1898 to mark one of several locations the unit fought during that engagement.